project-skill-writer

 L3: Skill Design

-Based on Problem + Project Analysis, design the skill:
+Based on Problem + Project Analysis, produce a design spec:

 ## Skill: {name}